gene-git/wg_tool/Docs/_build/html/_sources/Sections/Editing.rst.txt

    Data-wg/vpn-test/user-1/desktop.conf
    Data-wg/vpn-test/user-1/Alt/desktop.conf

-* dns / use_vpn_dns / dns_linux/ dns_search
+* dns / use_vpn_dns / dns_lookup_ipv6 / dns_linux / dns_search

-  Dns servers, list of hosts or IPs, can be provided in 3 places:
+  DNS servers are set using *dns* variable and search domains using *dns_search*.
+  DNS servers list may contain hostanmes or IP addresses (IPv4 or IPv6).
+They can be set in:

-  * vpn info : DNS variable
+  * vpn info : *dns* variable
-  * gateways : DNS variable.
+  * gateways : *dns* variable.
-  * client's own DNS variable.
+  * client's own *dns* variable.

   Dns servers are listed in order:

     current profile -> gateways -> vpn info

+  DNS servers given has hostnames use DNS query to find their associated IP address(es) which are written the the wireguard configs.

+  The reason is that Wireguard overloads it's *DNS* variable for both servers and search domains.
+Any item that is a valid IP is treated as DNS server and any that are not are used for DNS search domains.

+  When *wg-tool* does a DNS query to find the IP address(es) for a hostname it uses all IPv4 addresses returned from the query.

+  If the *dns_lookup_ipv6* is *true* then it attemps to lookup any IPv6 addresses in addition.
+By default dns_lookup_ipv6 is *false*.
+  While turning this on is benign on an IPV4 only machine, it can add delay in dns resolution due to IPv6 failure followed by IPv4 success.

   Client profiles may toggle the flag *use_vpn_dns = false*, in which case they do not use dns servers provided by gateways or vpn info.